Under Medieval Hungary & the Ottoman Empire

 In large numbers, Jewish people first settled in Hungary in the 13th century when king Béla IV enlisted their financial support to help rebuild the country after the Mongol and Tatar attacks left the country in ruins.
 The biggest medieval Jewish community was in Buda (back then, Budapest was two separate cities: Buda and Pest).

-As elsewhere in Europe, life for Jews alternated between periods of economic and religious liberties and brutal persecutions.
+As elsewhere in Europe, life for Jews alternated between periods of religious and commercial liberties and brutal persecutions.
 For example, Jews were briefly expelled from Hungary in 1348 because the local Christians accused them of spreading the plague.

 While the small Sephardic prayer room still exists, the much-bigger Ashkenazi temple across the street from it was destroyed in 1686 when the allied Christian forces defeated the Ottomans in a bloody siege.
 During the battle, soldiers looted the Jewish Quarter and killed most of its residents.